-Former Names

-Fulham St Andrew's Church Sunday School & Cricket Club F.C, 1879 - 1887 Fulham Excelsior 1887 - 1901

-Former Grounds

-Hurlingham Park, Fulham (1879),

-Star Road, Hammersmith (1879-83),

-Eel Brook Common, Fulham (1883-84),

-Lillie Recreation, Fulham (1884-85),

-Putney Lower Common, Putney (1885/86)

-Ranelagh House, Fulham (1886-88), (Dressing rooms in the Elm Pub)

-Barn Elms Playing Fields Barnes (1888-89),

-Roskell's Fields (next to Parsons Green tube station 1889-91),

-Half Moon, Putney (1891-95),

-West Brompton (1895-96),

-Craven Cottage, (1896-2002),

-Loftus Road (2002 - 04)

-Ground Guide

-The Main Stand on Stevenage Road was originally designed by Archibald Leitch (who designed a number of football grounds in the UK in the early part of the 20th century) and replaced four separate stands known as the Rabbit Hutches and was opened in 1905.
+Former Names Fulham St Andrew's Church Sunday School & Cricket Club F.C, 1879 - 1887 Fulham Excelsior 1887 - 1901 Former Grounds Hurlingham Park, Fulham (1879), Star Road, Hammersmith (1879-83), Eel Brook Common, Fulham (1883-84), Lillie Recreation, Fulham (1884-85), Putney Lower Common, Putney (1885/86) Ranelagh House, Fulham (1886-88), (Dressing rooms in the Elm Pub) Barn Elms Playing Fields Barnes (1888-89), Roskell's Fields (next to Parsons Green tube station 1889-91), Half Moon, Putney (1891-95), West Brompton (1895-96), Craven Cottage, (1896-2002), Loftus Road (2002 - 04) Ground Guide The Main Stand on Stevenage Road was originally designed by Archibald Leitch (who designed a number of football grounds in the UK in the early part of the 20th century) and replaced four separate stands known as the Rabbit Hutches and was opened in 1905.

-Although it has a number of supporting pillars and old wooden seating in its upper tier, they are one of few in Scotland and England to keep the classic looking gable on its roof; with the clubs name Fulham Football Club between it.
+The last football pavilion Page | 33 Although it has a number of supporting pillars and old wooden seating in its upper tier, they are one of few in Scotland and England to keep the classic looking gable on its roof; with the clubs name Fulham Football Club between it.
 The main Stand which has recently been renamed the Johnny Haynes Stand after the former Fulham great who played between 1952 -70 and the Pavilion to the side of the last one standing in British Football (The last one in Scotland was at Broomfield in Airdrie) which sits neatly between the Main and the Putney Stands.

-The last football pavilion Opposite the main Stand is the aptly named Riverside Stand.
-With its back to the banks of the River Thames, this all seated, covered stand was opened in 1972.
-It also has a row of executive boxes running across the back of it and also houses a television gantry and it has a couple of supporting pillars.
+Opposite the main Stand is the aptly named Riverside Stand.
+With its back to the banks of the River Thames, this all seated, It also has a row of executive boxes running across the back of it and also houses a television gantry and it has a couple of supporting pillars and now has a capacity of 9,000 which replaced the old 1972 stand in 2022, within the stand include restaurants, meeting facilities, bars, nine flats and a new riverside walkway behind it andnd has raised the capacity of Craven Cottage to 29,600.

-Jonny Hayes Stand

-Both the Hammersmith End has one large pillar towards the front and middle of the stand, whilst opposite the Putney End has a row of pillars running across the stand, about a third of the way down it replaced terracing and are simulate stands.
+Jonny Hayes Stand Both the Hammersmith End has one large pillar towards the front and middle of the stand, whilst opposite the Putney End has a row of pillars running across the stand, about a third of the way down it replaced terracing and are simulate stands.
 Attached to these stands in three corners of the ground are three storey structures that are used to for corporate boxes.

+Hammersmith End

-Page | 37
+Page | 34

-Hammersmith End An unusual feature is that the teams enter the field from one corner of the ground at the Pavilion (The Cottage) and then make their way up onto the pitch as it is raised.
+An unusual feature is that the teams enter the field from one corner of the ground at the Pavilion (The Cottage) and then make their way up onto the pitch as it is raised.
 There is a small electric scoreboard situated above the Putney End and outside the stadium alongside Stevenage Road is the Johnny Haynes Statue.